 Those fruits of the Holy Spirit are not something that we produce on our own; they are the results of the Holy Spirit living in and enabling us to grow in holiness.
 The gift of the Holy Spirit is given to us in Baptism and Confirmation, renewed in prayer, and is a constant source of blessing.

 Any one of us can ask ourselves the question about how I am growing in the fruits of the Holy Spirit.
 I think it is also an important question for our parishes, our school communities, and our families, to stop and ask how we are progressing.
 If we can note that we are growing in love, joy, peace, patience, kindness and goodness – then we give grateful thanks to God.

 Nāku noa.
 Nā

-The post Queen Elizabeth II and her devotion to God first appeared on Archdiocese of Wellington.
+The post Growing in the fruits of the Holy Spirit first appeared on Archdiocese of Wellington.